dgraph-io/dgraph/contrib/config/vault/docker/README.md

 ## Using Hashicorp Vault CIDR List for Authentication

 As an alternative, you can restrict access to a limited range of IP addresses and disable the requirement for a `secret-id`.
-In this scenario, we will set `bind_seccret_id` to `false`, and supply a list of IP addresses ranges for the `bound_cidr_list` key.
+In this scenario, we will set `bind_seccret_id` to `false`, and supply a list of IP addresse ranges for the `bound_cidr_list` key.

 Only two steps will need to be changed, but otherwise the other steps are the same: